mikechappelow/klink/README.md

 ## Example

-klink currently covers commonly used SQL databases and non-Kortex S3 and provides a more succinct approach to calling these connections:
+klink currently supports commonly used SQL databases and S3 buckets providing a more succinct approach to calling these connections:

 ``` r
 # Old Approach to forming a SQL connection: